ibrahim-s/trainingNvdaCommands/readme.md

 *	at any time if you want to exit, you will be asked if you want to save the remaining questions for next round
 *	if in later time you choose a layout wit saved questions, you will be asked if you want to resume the remaining questions from previous round
 *	answering all questions, about 88 for each layout, you will be declared a winner deserving NVDA cup.
-*	You can associate a shortcut or command to this addon from
-Nvda menu/preferences/input gestures/TrainingNvda commands.